stappersg/vBook/src/reference/vSL/stages.md

 | postq   | After queuing[^postq]      | The entire mail.                |
 | deliver | Before delivering          | The entire mail.                |

-[^preq]: Preq stage triggers after the end of data, before the server answer (ex.
-250 OK).
+[^preq]: Preq stage triggers after the end of receiving data from the client, just before the server answer back with a 250 code.
-[^postq]: Postq stage triggers when Connection is already closed and the SMTP code sent.
+[^postq]: Postq stage triggers when the connection is already closed and the SMTP code was sent to the client.

 ## Before queueing vs. after queueing